sertit/arcgispro-cems/README.md

 ![tests_success](_static/tests_success.png)
 A lot of logs about `Windows fatal exception: code 0xe0000001` may be displayed, but this isn't a problem as long as the tests finish as `passed`

-> ⚠ Note: the tool will try to run the `WaterDepthDEM` tests and will succeed if the tool folder is next to `ArcGIS Pro-cems`
+> ⚠ Note: the tool will try to run the `WaterDepthDEM` tests and will succeed if the tool folder is next to `argispro-cems`

 ## Known errors